VoltacceptYT/ImperialAlternatives/README.md

 - Created by **Voltaccept**.
 - Thanks to the Skyrim modding community for their resources and support.
-- Special thanks to the creator of the **Cloaks and Capes Mod** for their inspiration.
+- Special thanks to the creator of the **Cloaks and Capes Mod** for the inspiration.